padnom/goatHangfire/readme.md

 HostApplicationBuilder builder = Host.CreateApplicationBuilder(args);
 builder.Services.AddHostedService<ExternalGoatJob>();

-// AddHangfire: This method adds Hangfire services to the services container.
-It takes a configuration action where you can configure various aspects of Hangfire. builder.Services.AddHangfire(configuration => configuration
-    // SetDataCompatibilityLevel(CompatibilityLevel.Version_180): This sets the compatibility level for serialized data.
-    // Version 180 is the latest and it's recommended to use the latest version unless you need to support older Hangfire servers.
+builder.Services.AddHangfire(configuration => configuration
     .SetDataCompatibilityLevel(CompatibilityLevel.Version_180)
-    // This adds a filter that automatically retries failed jobs.
-    // The Attempts property is set to 0, which means jobs won't be retried if they fail.
     .UseFilter(new AutomaticRetryAttribute { Attempts = 0, })
-    // This changes the type serializer to use simple assembly names.
-    // This can help avoid issues when moving jobs between different environments.
     .UseSimpleAssemblyNameTypeSerializer()
-    // This applies recommended JSON serializer settings.
-    // It's generally a good idea to use this unless you have specific serialization needs that it doesn't meet.
     .UseRecommendedSerializerSettings()
-    // This adds a log provider that outputs colored logs to the console.
     .UseColouredConsoleLogProvider()
-    // This configures Hangfire to use SQL Server for storage.
-    // The connection string is retrieved from the application's configuration with the key "HangfireDb .UseSqlServerStorage(builder.Configuration.GetConnectionString("HangfireDbConnection")));
+    .UseSqlServerStorage(builder.Configuration.GetConnectionString("HangfireDbConnection")));
 ```

 ## Accessing the Dashboard